Tamarpe/aggregation-hub/README.md

 - On-demand data aggregation
   - A refresh button to fetch the data on-demand
-  - Throttling - we can define a time limit between the last refresh to avoid overload.
+  - Throttling - we can define a time limit between the last refresh to avoid overload

 - Offline data aggregation
-  - Using cron, the data would be fetched every defined time period.
+  - Using cron, the data would be fetched every defined time period
   - The data is saved to Redis (in-memory cache), so when a user login, he would see the most updated data without waiting online / on demand aggregation to complete

 - Persistent storage